-New for 2020, the Good Hart Artist Residency program will offer a residency time slot that provides additional resources to parent-artists/writers in a supportive and nurturing environment.
-We strive to make attending a residency possible for those under served by traditional residencies.
-In the case of parent-artists/writers we acknowledge that finding the time to attend a residency, while actively parenting, can be a challenge.
-We value creative people raising creative children and we want to support them by providing this opportunity.
+The Good Hart Artist Residency strives to make attending a residency possible for those underserved by traditional residencies.
+In the case of parent-artists, we acknowledge that finding the time to attend a residency, while actively parenting, can be a challenge.
+We value creative people raising creative children and we want to support them by providing childcare grants.

 Childcare Grant Details – For the 2023-early 2024 residencies, we are offering childcare grants of $1,000 to three residents to help with the cost of dependent childcare at their home base while they attend a residency in Good Hart.
 All parent-artist applicants may apply for these funds including artists, writers, and composers, and for any residency time slot.

 Flexibility in Scheduling – We also provide flexibility in residency stay length and scheduling.
 A selected applicant has the opportunity to schedule a 10 – 21 day residency stay within a given window of time.
 Not all windows of time allow for a 21 day stay.
 This allows for a shorter or a longer residency stay depending on a parent’s needs.
 Given our rural location, please plan for a day of travel time to/from Good Hart when deciding on a length of stay.

 Community Engagement – If a parent-resident decides to choose a shorter stay, then their community engagement would be limited to one event that would be no longer than a half day time commitment.